eilyat/PE5/content/team/EilyaTorshizian.md

 -	Torshizian, Eilya.
 2013.
 New Zealand’s Defense News Shocks, 1930-2012: Estimates Based on News Sources. mimeo.
 -	Torshizian, Eilya & Mohsen Mehrara.
 2011.
 The effects of Economy, Values and Health on Happiness in Iran: the case of the Kish Island, MPRA Working Paper No. 30085.

-•	Advisor of
-2010:		Master thesis on "Calendar effects in stock market returns".
-2009:		Master thesis on "Effects of Macroeconomic indices over inverse of PE".
-Honours and awards
-2013: 	Receiving the Auckland Council Chief Economist Research Scholarship in Urban Economics.
-2004: 	Receiving the government’s 5-year scholarship for bachelor studies.
-Academic Experience
-2015:		Lecturer of Economics at the University of Auckland.
-	Teach 2nd year Econometrics
-	Recieved 76% positive feedback on the lectures
-	Added new topics to the course content and successfully improved students’ skill in working with data and Stata
-2011-2016:	University of Auckland.
-Here is the list of courses that I have taught at both the postgraduate and undergraduate levels: postgraduate and undergraduate applied econometrics, foundations of Economic Analysis, Game Theory and Economic Applications, Macroeconomics and Microeconomics, Business Analytics.
-	Improved my teaching skills and received high satisfaction with my tutorials over years Retain and improve my knowledge of economic thoughts
-2012-2014: 	University of Auckland, Research assistant in a project jointly done with the university of Harvard on New Zealanders’ responses to government’s purchases and taxes.
-Developed an advanced understanding of New Zealand’s economy
-2004-2010: 	University of Tehran.
-Tutoring postgraduate and undergraduate applied econometrics, macroeconomics, microeconomics, EViews, Mathematics and Statistics.
-Extracurricular Activities

-2015-2019:	Member, Regional Science Association Institute.
-2015-2019:	Member, Western Economic Association International.
-2013-2019:	Member, Resilient Urban Futures’ infrastructure research team.
-2013-2019:	Member, New Zealand Association of Economists.
-2011-2019:	Reviewer, Journal of Economic Psychology.